 - central heating

 - loft or cavity wall insulation

-- solid wall insulation
+- external wall insulation

 - renewable technologies

-We are also encouraging energy efficiency improvements in social housing through the Welsh Housing Quality Standard (WHQS).
+Welsh Government is also encouraging energy efficiency improvements in social housing through the Welsh Housing Quality Standard (WHQS).

 The contract for the Nest scheme ends on 31 August 2017.
 On 27 July 2016 Welsh Government announced the 12 week public consultation seeking views on a successor scheme to Nest.

 The introduction of Smart Metering has the potential to help those living in fuel poverty.